-I'm not sure that I would consider myself a beauty expert.
-I don't know how to pluck my eyebrows, my morning routine takes all of 15 minutes and I frequently forget to wear deodorant (don't worry - I'm freakishly non-smelly.
-Probably because I'm part robot.)
-But!
-I do have a few tricks up my sleeve, tricks that keep my beauty budget low and keep getting me carded even though I'm quite a few years away from 21.
+I’m not sure that I would consider myself a beauty expert.
+I don’t know how to pluck my eyebrows, my morning routine takes all of 15 minutes and I frequently forget to wear deodorant (don’t worry – I’m freakishly non-smelly.
+Probably because I’m part robot.)

-Did you know that aspirin contains heaps of salicylic acid - the main ingredient in most acne fighting products?
-To make this mask, all you need is a big ol bottle of dollar store aspirin (seriously? cheap, uncoated aspirin is better) a dallop of yogurt and a bit of honey.
-In a little bowl, crush 4 - 8 aspirin - the oilier your skin, the more aspirin you'll want to use.
-Add about a tablespoon of yogurt and a tiny squirt of honey.
-You'll want to use more honey if your skin is dry.
-Mix it all together till it's grainy and spread it onto the oily parts of your face.
+You’ll want to use more honey if your skin is dry.
+Mix it all together till it’s grainy and spread it onto the oily parts of your face.
 I usually leave mine on for about five minutes, but you might want to start with a shorter amount of time.
 Wash it off and feel smug about your glowing skin, all to the tune of three cents.

-Instead of using Skintimate or your conditioner, use your bottle of Bertolli.
-Just spread it on your legs the way you would any other shaving product and have at it.
-It can get a bit messy - you'll have to clean your razor a bit better than usual and make sure you clean your tub afterwards so you don't slip in any left over oil, but I promise you that your legs will be smoother and stay moisturized longer than with anything else you've ever tried!
+It can get a bit messy.
+You’ll have to clean your razor a bit better than usual and make sure you clean your tub afterwards so you don’t slip in any left over oil, but I promise you that your legs will be smoother and stay moisturized longer than with anything else you’ve ever tried!

-Whenever I shave or wax any of those tender bits so prone to red bumplies, I do it before I go to bed and then top off the area with a generous slater of triple anti-biotic ointment.
-I let them spend the night au naturale (so stop wearing high cut tank tops after you shave your armpits!) and in the morning everything's hair and razor rash free!
+Whenever I shave or wax any of those tender bits so prone to red bumplies, I do it before I go to bed and then top off the area with a generous slather of triple antibiotic ointment.
+I let them spend the night au naturale (so stop wearing high cut tank tops after you shave your armpits!) and in the morning everything’s hair and razor rash free!

 If I'm running low on my beloved St. Ives Apricot Scrub, or winter has made my skin too tender for all that, I exfoliate my face with tablespoon of baking powder.
 It's super cheap, works wonders, is gentle enough to use in the depths of December.
 Clever!